blackbaud/stache1/guide/index.md

 	<tbody>
 	<tr>
 		<td>client_id</td>
-		<td >A unique string representing the registration information provided by the client application (client).
+		<td >A unique string representing the client registration information provided by the client application (client).
 The client_id is issued by the Blackbaud authorization server.
 The client identifier is a string with a maximum length of x.
 See <a href="https://tools.ietf.org/html/rfc6749#section-4.1.1"> rfc6749 section 4.1.1</a> for more info.</td>
 	</tr>
 	<tr>
 		<td>response_type</td>